-Review of actions taken Have the staff followed the four critical actions for early child suspicion of child abuse? hood services: responding to incidents disclosure for Was an appropriate decision made in relation to when to on made in relation to when to Action 3 act? □ yes □ no Did the service contact the parent carers as soon as possible?
+Review of actions taken Have the staff followed the four critical actions for early childhood services: responding to incidents disclosure for suspicion of child abuse?
+Was an appropriate decision made in relation to when to Action 3 act?
+Did the service contact the parent carers as soon as □ yes □ no possible?
 Could the suspected abuse have been detected earlier? □ yes □ no □ yes □ no Have the parents continued to engage if appropriate?
 Action 1 □ yes □ no Did the stop take appropriate actions in an emergency?
 Action 4 □yes □ no Has the service provided adequate ongoing support for the Action 2 child?
 Was a report made to the appropriate authorities and □ yes □ no internally?
 Have any complaints been received? □ yes □ no □ yes □ no What where subsequent reports made if necessary?
-Have the complaints been resolved? □ yes □ no □ yes □ no
+Have the complaints been resolved? □ yes □ no □ yes □ no Continuous Improvement Consider and list actions that can be taken to build your capacity to identify and respond to child offending in the future: